Metric | Description | Other Names/Notes |

 = model_class_train.predict(df_test) predicted_prob

-We are going to take those probability values and make a decision to convert everything at or above .5 to the positive class (a “good” review).
+We are going to take those probability values and make a decision to convert everything above .5 to the positive class (a “good” review), which we can do simply by rounding, or with an if-else type of approach.
 It is a bold assumption, but one that we will make at first!

 predicted_class